cognitedata/code-sign-action/README.md

 # code-sign-action

-This Action integrates with Digicert One and uses SignTool on Windows runners and JSign on Linux runners.
+The code-sign-action action integrates with Digicert One and uses SignTool on Windows runners and JSign on Linux runners.
 It has been tested on `windows-2022`, `ubuntu-20.04` and `ubuntu-22.04` runners.

 ------------